Hertha Gretsch in 1907.

 Rosa died at the same time that her grandson Dick was returning from his trip around the world.

-Rosa’s son and Dick’s father, must have been torn between his mother’s death and his son’s return.
+Rosa’s son Fred, Dick’s father, must have been torn between his mother’s death and his son’s return.

 Hertha was admitted to the Holy Family Hospital.

-As a child Hertha had had Scarlet Fever.
-Now, that long ago first infection which still circulated in her blood stream developed into rheumatic fever causing harmful inflammation of the heart and its valves and her joints.
+As a child Hertha had Scarlet Fever.
+Now, that long ago first infection, which still circulated in her blood stream, developed into rheumatic fever causing harmful inflammation of the heart and its valves and her joints.

 Gertrude Gretsch was nine years old at the time of her aunt’s illness.
 Since Gertrude always thought of Hertha as a very glamorous person, Gertrude understood now that her Aunt Hertha was suffering from “romantic fever”.